-2 Moreover, Milton Friedman and other economists of this approach even stated that one could have easily escaped from the Great Depression if they had actively used quantitative easing.
-In our opinin current economy based on paper money (not dependent on gold) and on central banks which make credits of their own will.
+cal archaism.2 There appeared theories of secular inflation, organically inherent in current economy based on paper money (not dependent on gold) and on central banks which make credits of their own will.
 In the 1980s, the fight against inflation required great efforts.
 Then the 1990s brought a hyperinflation in the former socialist countries and in a number of developing countries (see Fig. 2).
-But later the hyperinflation would occur from time to time, for example, as it happened in Zimbabwe.
+But later the hyperinflation would occur from time to time, for example, as it happened in Zimbabwe or Venezuela.